EmbeddedIntelligenceTeam/Embedded-Image-Processing-Homeworks/HW3/README.md

 # 4. Q2 — Otsu Thresholding on Color Images (RGB565)

 ## Objective
-Adapt Otsu's method for color images by converting **RGB565** data to grayscale for threshold calculation, then using that threshold to mask the background while preserving foreground color.
+The goal is to extend Otsu's method to color images using a **Multi-Channel Approach**.
+Instead of converting the image to grayscale and finding a single threshold, we analyze the **Red, Green, and Blue** channels independently.
+We calculate three separate thresholds ($T_R, T_G, T_B$) and binarize each channel individually before recombining them.
+This results in a segmented image composed of primary and secondary colors (8-color palette).

 ## Implementation Setup
 To enable color processing, the following configurations were updated in the code: